oceantracker/oceantracker/README.md

 # OceanTracker

-## Fast particle tracking in structure and unstructured grids
+## Fast particle tracking in structured and unstructured grids

 OceanTracker is a fast extendable code for offline particle tracking in structured and  unstructured grids [1].
 OceanTracker currently  supports structured grid ROMs and GLORYS (NEMO/COPERNICUS)